Keep, Donate, Dump or Dispose: Downsizing in Richmond Hill

 What to Keep, Donate, Dump and Dispose of When Downsizing Your Home in Richmond Hill

-Downsizing from a detached home to a smaller home, a condo or a retirement residence means confronting 20, 30, sometimes 40+ years of accumulated belongings.
+Downsizing from a detached home to a smaller home, a condo or a retirement residence means confronting 20, 30, sometimes 40 or more years of accumulated belongings.
 Every room, every closet, every drawer forces a decision: keep it, donate it, dump it or dispose of it properly.
-The process is physically exhausting and emotionally draining.
-Most people underestimate both the volume of what they own and the time it takes to sort through it.
-This guide gives you a clear system for deciding what goes where, with local resources in Richmond Hill and Markham for every category.
+This guide gives you a clear system for deciding what goes where, with local resources in Richmond Hill for every category.

 Quick takeaway: Start early (8 to 12 weeks before your move date), work one room at a time and sort everything into four categories: keep, donate, dump and dispose.
 "Keep" goes to the new home.
-"Donate" goes to a local charity that will pick up or accept drop-offs.
-"Dump" is general waste and bulk items that go to the curb or a transfer station.
+"Donate" goes to a local charity.
+"Dump" is general waste for the curb or transfer station.
 "Dispose" is for items that require special handling: electronics, paint, batteries, chemicals, appliances with refrigerants and anything hazardous.
-Do not mix dispose items with regular dump waste.
-York Region has specific programs and locations for each category.
+York Region has specific programs for each category.

 The System